Blagmore History, Family Crest & Coats of Arms

 Blagmore is a name whose history is connected to the ancient Anglo-Saxon tribes of Britain.
 The name is derived from when the Blagmore family once lived in the area of Blackmore.
 Early members lived near one of two places named Blakmore, a parish in the diocese of Winchester, and a parish in the diocese of St. Albans.
 The place-name is derived from the Old English words blaec, meaning black, and mor, meaning marsh, and would have been used to name a settlement near a dark marsh.

 Early Origins of the Blagmore family

-Another 175 words (12 lines of text) covering the years 1086, 1654, 1729, 1684 and 1720 are included under the topic Early Blagmore History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Blagmore research.
+Another 87 words (6 lines of text) covering the years 1086, 1654, 1729, 1684 and 1720 are included under the topic Early Blagmore History in all our PDF Extended History products and printed products wherever possible.

 Blagmore Spelling Variations

 Sound was what guided spelling in the essentially pre-literate Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Also, before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Therefore, spelling variations were common, even among the names of the most literate people.
 Known variations of the Blagmore family name include Blakemore, Blackmore, Blackamore, Blackmere and others.

 Early Notables of the Blagmore family (pre 1700)